dszakallas/kustomize-plugins/README.md

 In this example, the `ResourceInjector` will:

 1. Build the Kustomize source located at `../common-resources`.
 2. Find the `ConfigMap` named `my-app-configmap`.
 3. Inject the rendered YAML from `../common-resources` into the `data.injected-config` field of the `ConfigMap`.

 ## YqTransform

 The `YqTransform` is a Kustomize plugin designed to apply [yq](https://github.com/mikefarah/yq) expressions to transform specific fields within Kubernetes resources.
 This allows for powerful in-place transformations such as sorting arrays, filtering values, modifying nested structures, and more.

-### How It Works
+### How It Works (YqTransform)

 The plugin operates as a Kustomize function and is configured through a custom resource definition (CRD) within your Kustomize setup.
 It performs the following steps:

 1. **Selects Target Fields**: It identifies specific fields within target resources using a selector based on properties like `apiVersion`, `kind`, `name`, and field paths.
 2. **Applies yq Expression**: It applies the specified yq expression to transform each selected field in place.
 3. **Updates Resources**: The transformed fields are written back to the resources, preserving the rest of the resource structure.

-### Configuration
+### Configuration (YqTransform)

 The `YqTransform` is configured using a YAML file that defines the `expression` to apply and the `targets` to select.